-The Company's Articles of Incorporation stipulate that if the Company has profit for the year, it shall first appropriate no less than one percent thereof as compensation to employees and no more than three percent to directors; if employee compensation is capitalized, the portion thereof can be paid in the form of shares.
-Subsequently, the Company shall pay all taxes and dues, after which 10 percent of the remainder shall be set aside as legal reserve, unless the total legal reserve has already reached the amount of the Company's paid-in capital.
+The Company's article of incorporation stipulate that any Company's net earnings should first be used to offset the prior years' deficits, before paying any income taxes.
+Then 10% of the remaining balance is to be appropriated as legal reserve, unless such legal reserve has amounted to the paid-in capital.
 After that, the Company shall appropriate the remaining portion as a special reserve pursuant to relevant laws.
 Any remaining profit, together with any undistributed retained earnings, shall be distributed as dividends according to the distribution plan proposed by the Board of Directors and approved at a stockholders' meeting.
+Except as distribute reserve required by law,the Company can't appropriate dividends and bonus if the Company had net loss.